 For starters, the process of growing magic mushrooms is extraordinarily time sensitive and subject to volatility.
 You need to craft a contained environment that reaches nearly 100 percent humidity, carefully mist the mushroom bed without overwatering, and provide the exact amount of light to ensure the production of a healthy and aesthetically attractive psychedelic mushroom.

-But once your small pin-shaped mushrooms quickly start to develop into stems dressed with hearty caps, an equally pressing matter emerges: When should you harvest your magic mushrooms?
+But once your small pin-shaped mushrooms quickly start to develop into stems dressed with hearty caps, an equally pressing matter emerges: When to harvest magic mushrooms?

 Not only do you need to know how to pick mushrooms, you also need to harvest them at the right time.
 Missing the window by just a few hours can be the difference between dazzling golden caps and mushrooms tarnished with oily black ink from spores.